 My name is Erin, and I was raised in Marietta, GA, a city right outside Atlanta.
 I received a B.S. in Wildlife Ecology and Management at Auburn University in May 2016.
 While at Auburn, I spent most of my time with the Auburn University Marching Band in the trombone section and with Kappa Kappa Psi, a national honorary music fraternity.
 Since 2014, I have been volunteering with the Alabama Wildlife Center by helping out in the bird clinic and in their education department.
 Our Eurasian Eagle Owl is in my picture, but don’t tell him that our Eastern Screech Owl (lovingly called Creampuff) is my favorite! ;) I spent the summer of 2015 interning with the Florida Keys Wild Bird Center as their Sanctuary/Hospital intern, where I got to learn about a whole different ecosystem.
 During my free time, I love to spend time with my guinea pigs and my quaker parrot (who I rescued from the Keys with his bad wing and is still a little wary of being an Alabama bird).
 I am so excited to become a part of the McDowell Environmental Center team and share my love of wildlife and the outdoors!

 Born and raised in Alabama, Julie grew up inspired by the beauty and diversity of the nature around her, and went to Camp Mcdowell herself as a 5th grader!
 In 2014, she graduated from the University of Montevallo with a BS in Biology.
 After graduation, she worked as a sea turtle rehabilitation specialist at two different sea turtle hospitals in Sarasota, FL and Marathon, FL.
-She spent this past fall exploring and learning with students at the Cahaba Environmental Center in Alabama.
+She had the opportunity to work with sea turtles again this past summer as a sea turtle naturalist and nesting surveryor near Charleston, South Carolina.
+She discovered her love for environmental education while working at the Cahaba Environmental Center in Alabama, but found a home doing it here at Mcdowell!
 She loves to spend her free time swimming, hiking, crafting, and obsessing over her cat.
-Julie is eager to share and connect with students at the McDowell Environmental Center!
+Julie is so excited to return to the Mcdowell Environmental Center for her third season!!

 Angel was born and raised in Jasper, Alabama, but spent most of her summers as a kid on the beautiful Lewis Smith Lake.
 Her love for the water led her to pursue a degree in Marine Biology at the University of North Alabama, where she got the opportunity to spend her summers at the Dauphin Island Sea Lab.
 While at the Sea Lab, she volunteered in an oyster research lab and for the Manatee Sighting Network.
 While in college, Angel was the president of the Society of Physics Students.
 The organization's major focus was on public outreach, primarily towards school-aged children.
 There, she taught the basics of physics and astronomy at numerous fairs and events.
 She also volunteered at the University pool as a swim instructor for K-6 graders.
 She loves to spend her free time traveling, spending time with her nieces and nephews, playing in the water, Native American dancing, hiking, and pretty much anything outdoors (rain or shine).